EDSP 323 Special Education Law and Characteristics

 Workbook Summary Assignment

-After completing the Gibb & Dyches (2016) textbook, the candidate will write a summary of at least 150 words for each section (for a total of at least 1200 words).
-The paper must follow current APA format and must include a title page and references page.
-(CLO: E, G)
+After reading the Gibb & Taylor (2022) textbook, the candidate will write a summary of at least 150 words for each section/step (for a total of at least 1200 words).
+The paper must follow current APA format and must include a title page and a references page.
+(CLO: E, F)

 Final IEP Assignment

-An IEP will be completed using a provided Present Level of Academic Achievement and Functional Performance (PLAAFP).
-While the length of a completed IEP will vary, the candidate must complete all parts of the provided template form, which includes three written, standards-based goals, a list of five accommodations/modifications appropriate to the student in the provided scenario, and a rationale for the placement decision.
-(CLO: B, D, E, F)
+An IEP will be completed using a case study provided.
+While the length of a completed IEP will vary, the candidate must complete all parts of the provided template form, which includes the PLAAFP, three written, standards-based goals, a list of five accommodations/modifications appropriate to the student in the provided scenario, and a rationale for the placement decision.
+(CLO: C, D, E, F)

 Perspective Reflection Assignment